Kevgmd/Windows-10-Desktop-Recreation/README.md

 # Windows-10-Desktop-Recreation
 ### Windows 10 Desktop Recreation by Kevgmd

-- This project is an attempt of recreating the Microsoft Windows 10 desktop perfectly (currently it have only the dark mode).
+- This project is an attempt of recreating the Microsoft Windows 10 desktop perfectly (notice that the desktop it's non functional and only the dark mode is available).

-- Notice that this is my first little project while learning HTML and CSS, and i took almost 1 month to complete it, that's because i was still learning during the process, so i hope my project isn't just a goofy code that somehow managed to work properly.
+- And notice that this is my first little project while learning HTML and CSS, and i took almost 1 month to complete it, that's because i was still learning during the process, so i hope my project isn't just a goofy code that somehow managed to work properly.

 - I Had a big help from Bootstrap in the development.